masikol/con-hi/README.md

 ### Example 4

-Annotate low-coverage regions in sequence `my_sequence.fasta` with default parameters according to mapping from file `my_mapping.sorted.bam`.
+Annotate file `my_sequence.fasta` with default parameters according to mapping from file `my_mapping.sorted.bam`.
 Specify the name of the organism for output file.
 The sequence is circular:

 ```
 ./consensus-highlighter.py -f my_sequence.fasta -b my_mapping.sorted.bam \